Posten Bring's Privacy Statement regarding Customs clearance for parcels and letters

 If Posten uses data processors to collect, store or otherwise process personal data on our behalf, we have entered into DPA to maintain information security at all stages of the processing.

 In the event that Posten should use a data processor outside the EU/EEA, we have entered into the EU standard contractual clauses, which ensures a legal and responsible transfer of personal data.
-If goods that you have ordered from abroad or are sending abroad have been Customs cleared by Posten, we have a statutory obligation to disclose personal data about you (related to the shipment) to the Customs authorities at destination.
+For consignments customs cleared by Posten, we have a statutory obligation to disclose personal data about you (related to the shipment) to the Customs authorities at destination.

 3. Retention period

-Posten is required to retain Customs declarations and basic documentation for a minimum of 5 years.
+Posten is required to retain customs declarations and basic documentation for 5 years.
 This is a requirement set out in both the Customs Act and Regulations, and in the Bookkeeping Act.

 4. Questions & complaints